Lancaster city centre road reopens after complaints

-A main road into Lancaster is open again after complaints about traffic jams.
+A main road into Lancaster has fully reopened after complaints about traffic jams.

 The stretch of Caton Road around the back of Kingsway had been reduced to one lane for up to 12 weeks to help developers working on a new 632-bed student village.